Future of Work

 Brazil CCJC To Debate 36-Hour Workweek Amendment (PEC 221/2019) With Labour Minister

-Brazil’s Chamber of Deputies is advancing debates on constitutional amendments to reduce the statutory workweek to 36 hours and eliminate the 6x1 shift pattern.
-If adopted, these changes will require long-term restructuring of workforce operations, shift scheduling, and labor cost modeling for all businesses in Brazil.
+Brazil's Chamber of Deputies is advancing public hearings and ministerial debates on constitutional amendments to reduce the statutory workweek to 36 hours and eliminate 6x1 shift patterns.
+Businesses should prepare for long-term operational restructuring and increased labor costs as the legislative momentum for significant working-time reform gains traction.

 camara.leg.brBrazilBrazil